 |View of Pittsburgh PA by William Schuchman, 1859|

 |21 February 1857 edition of Ballou's Pictorial|

-When news of the attack on Fort Sumter reached Pittsburgh in April 1861, just a few short months after his visit, a Committee of Public Safety consisting of one hundred prominent Pittsburghers was immediately formed.
+When news of the attack on Fort Sumter reached Pittsburgh in April 1861, just a few short months after Lincoln's visit, a Committee of Public Safety consisting of one hundred prominent Pittsburghers immediately formed.
 Subcommittees began to recruit troops in response to President Lincoln’s call for 75,000 volunteers to serve the Union.
-Existing military companies and new volunteers combined and began basic training at places such as Camp Wilkins in Pittsburgh’s Strip District, located between 29th and 32nd Streets from Penn Avenue to the railroad tracks.
-Nearly a dozen temporary military encampments of varying sizes sprang up around the city as recruits gathered and crossed through this area en route to points south.
+Existing military companies and new volunteers combined and began basic training at places such as Camp Wilkins in Pittsburgh’s Strip District, which was located between 29th and 32nd Streets from Penn Avenue to the railroad tracks.
+Nearly a dozen temporary military encampments of varying sizes sprang up around the city, as recruits gathered and crossed through this area en route to points south.